wmvieira21/Angular-Recipe/README.md

 Angular and firebase (as a backend solution) app.
 Developed as an exercise to practice what was learned during the course of Angular.
+The aim was not to apply a bunch of CSS code, but to work with all Angular has to offer.

 Simple app with Authentication, Recipes, and Shopping list pages.